vmware-tanzu/secrets-manager/docs/_pages/0260-changelog.md

 ## Recent Updates

+TBD

+## [0.25.2] - 2024-05-06

+This release introduced many structural changes.
+The functionality remains the same, but the codebase is more organized and easier to maintain.
+We had to temporarily disable some of the unit tests to make the release happen on time.
+We will re-enable them before the next release.

+### Changed

 * Simplified audit journaling
 * Refactoring and code organization
 * Now helm-chart can deploy VSecM and SPIRE to any namespace, before it had